Energy

 • increase minimum requirements for energy efficiency in new buildings and homes at the design stage and provide incentives to exceed these minimum requirements (see The Greens (WA) Housing policy and also the Australian Greens Housing policy)

-• increase incentives and subsidies for substantial retrofits to existing buildings to improve energy efficiency, with explicitly stated and timed targets for overall state-wide efficiency improvements
+• increase incentives and subsidies for substantial retrofits to existing buildings, including commercial buildings, rental properties, apartments and other strata title property, to improve energy efficiency, with explicitly stated and timed targets for overall state-wide efficiency improvements

 • require mandatory energy efficiency disclosure of residential and commercial property prior to sale or lease